lepidus/DoiForTranslation/README.md

 Finally, it inserts links on the page of each submission so that users can easily find the versions in all available languages.

+## Compatibility

+This plugin is compatible with the following PKP applications:

+- OJS 3.3.0-x

 ## Installation

 1. enter the administrative area of your OJS via the __Control Panel__.